Search gov.ie

 How to qualify

-This is paid to the surviving spouse or civil partner of a person who died as a result of an accident at work, an occupational disease or who was getting a Disablement Pension assessed as 50% or more at the time of their death.
+This is paid to the surviving spouse, civil partner or surviving qualified cohabitant of an insured person who died as a result of an accident at work, an occupational disease or who was in receipt of Disablement Pension assessed as 50% or more at the time of their death.

 You cannot get the pension if you remarry, enter into a civil partnership or cohabit with another person.
 The pension is not affected by any income you may have.
 Increases for qualified children are paid with the pension.
 The pension is taxable.

-A Widow's/Widower's or Surviving Civil Partner's Pension under the Death Benefit Scheme cannot be paid at the same time as a Widow's, Widower's or Surviving Civil Partner's Contributory Pension.
+A Bereaved Partner’s Pension under the Death Benefit Scheme cannot be paid at the same time as a Bereaved Partners Contributory Pension.

 Orphan's Pension

-This is paid on behalf of a child if the parent, step-parent or person who supported the child died as a result of an accident at work, an occupational disease or was getting a Disablement Pension assessed as 50% or more at the time of their death.
+This is paid on behalf of a child if the insured person who supported the child died as a result of an accident at work, an occupational disease or was getting a Disablement Pension assessed as 50% or more at the time of their death.

 The orphan's guardian should apply for the payment.